kramble/DE0-Nano-BitCoin-Miner/README.txt

 serial_solo - the raspberry pi mining driver written in C (rather crude and basic).

 FpgaminerOnPi.txt - describes how to setup the serial interface on the pi.

+Various other ports including EP4CE10, LX9 (both using my serial interface) and MOJO_LX9.
+Of note is Makomk_Hashers_22_Serial which has reliably performed at 35MHash/sec for several months now (code is entirely Makomk's, I just added my raspberry pi serial interface).

 The PLL clock speed is set by the parameter (Verilog macro) SPEED_MHZ in units of 10MHz, eg SPEED_MHZ=4 runs at 40MHz, which is the default setting.
 This gives 6.67MHash/s throughput.